This post may contain affiliate links. Read my disclosure policy.

 There are some traditional lasagna recipes that call for a bechamel.
 This is a white cream sauce traditionally thickened with a roux made with flour and butter.
-This recipe does not have a bechamel sauce, so that is not a concern.
-But you do still get that creaminess in this gluten free lasagna with ricotta cheese mixture instead.
+The recipe I make does not have a bechamel sauce, so that is not a concern when making this gluten free lasagna.
+But you do still get that creaminess in this recipe with a ricotta cheese mixture instead.
 Ricotta cheese is gluten free, and it is simply mixed with egg, salt, and fresh parsley.

 - No-boil noodles are less work.